Integrative Psychiatry

 In our integrative approach, we also will look at how your LIFESTYLE potentially contributes to your illness.

-Your relationships, sleep and sleep habits, nutrition and eating habits, and exercise are lifestyle attributes that can affect your health.
+Your relationships, work, where you live, sleep and sleep habits, nutrition and eating habits, and physical activity are some lifestyle attributes that can affect your health.

 So many changes are possible here!
 We’ll spend some time gaining insight into your values so that you can make choices that are in alignment with those values.